 - Specific measurements and tests, such as hematological and clinical chemistry parameters, in combination with behavior tests and more definitive endpoints are available for additional cost.

 A typical survival curve of C57BL/6 female mice treated with metformin (M), aspirin (A), and both compounds (AM):

 Treatment procedures include invasive (by IV, IP, SC, and PO routes), and noninvasive (with food) methods of drug administration.

 Deliverable: A detailed study report including description of study design, experimental data and interpretation.

 Sample Submission: Dry compound or compound in pre-made dosing formulation (amount required depends on the dosing levels and schedules).
-For example, for treating a group of 50 mice at 10 mg/kg, daily (b.i.d.) for 1 month, about 0.45 g of the test compound is needed.
+For example, to treat a group of 50 mice at 10 mg/kg, daily (b.i.d.) for 1 month, about 0.45 g of the test compound is required.